 Science-led solutions play a critical role in delivering rapid decarbonisation and helping communities to adapt to the impacts of climate change.
 Drawing on the expertise of over 120 scientists from more than 20 countries (see the full list of contributors and peer reviewers PDF), the Royal Society has produced a series of briefings for policymakers on 12 science and technology areas that are key for accelerating progress towards ‘net zero’ greenhouse gas emissions and increased resilience to climate change.

-Ahead of the UN Climate Summit COP26 in Glasgow this year, the Royal Society sought wide-ranging input from the global scientific community to produce the Climate change: science and solutions briefings.
+Ahead of the UN Climate Summit COP26 in Glasgow last year, the Royal Society sought wide-ranging input from the global scientific community to produce the Climate change: science and solutions briefings.
 These briefings highlight the significant potential that research, development and deployment in 12 critical areas hold for climate action.

 Watch Peter Bruce FRS, Physical Secretary and Vice-President of the Royal Society, introduce the briefings.